bitcoin507/Team-Profile-Generator/README.md

 The goal is to create  a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.

 ## How to Use
-*First navigate to the root folder of the app in the terminal *Start the app by inputing 'node index.js'
+*First navigate to the root folder of the app in the terminal.

+*Start the app by inputing 'node index.js'.

-*A drop-down menu will appear with a promt to enter the role for each team member.The choices are Engineer;Intern;Manager;Generate team profile.IMPORTANT NOTE Only choose Generate team profile after all employee data has been entered.
+*A drop-down menu will appear with a promt to enter the role for each team member.The choices are Engineer;Intern;Manager;Generate team profile.IMPORTANT NOTE
+Only choose Generate team profile after all employee data has been entered.

 *Once you choses a role for the first employee answr the prompts with the corosponding data.

 *Repeat this step for each employee in your team.

 *When you have entered all of the info for each employee choose the generate team profile and an HTML file will be created in the dis file.

 *Open this filein your local browser.

 ## How to run Jest tests